Akashkalee/langflow/.devcontainer/README.md

 ```
 ╭───────────────────────────────────────────────────────────────────╮
 │ Welcome to ⛓ Langflow                                            │
 │                                                                   │
 │                                                                   │
-│ Collaborate, and contribute at our GitHub Repo 🌟                 │
+│ Collaborate, and contribute at our GitHub Repo🌟                 |
 │                                                                   │
 │ We collect anonymous usage data to improve Langflow.              │
 │ You can opt-out by setting DO_NOT_TRACK=true in your environment. │